dlmcdonald/UnitTestGenerator/README.md

 ## About
 This extension was created to facilitate the creation of unit tests (Currently in the context of Xamarin.Forms).
+Currently, this extension only supports generation of NUnit tests.

 ## Usage
 * Install the extension from the generated mpack file